-Why is national income important
+Why national income matters

 National income is an indicator of a country’s wealth and standard of living.
 It represents the total income received by the household and business sector.
 When income increases, the economy is more prosperous, and so do both sectors.